 First of all, you MUST see Svartifoss Waterfall!
 This 65-foot wonder is surrounded by black basalt pillars and is just too pretty to miss.
 To get here, you will need to hike about 3.5 miles round-trip from the visitor’s center.

 While in the park, you can also hike to some of the many glaciers here, including Iceland’s largest glacier, Vatnajökull.
 Or you can book an ice cave tour.
-Crystal Ice Cave is especially stunning if you have the chance to check it out.
+Crystal Ice Cave is especially stunning if you do your 5 days in Iceland in winter.

 Stop 3: Photograph the Pretty Turf-Roof Hofskirkja Church